What is East Asian Medicine?

 I am trained in all aspects of East Asian Medicine.
 Treatments I can offer include acupuncture, acupressure, moxibustion, cupping, herbal medicine, dietary advice, gua sha and Tui Na massage.
 I am also an experienced yoga instructor and I draw on this experience to recommend yoga poses and meditation techniques to my patients when it is appropriate to their needs.
 For more information, see my list of services.

-What are these crazy herbs?
+What are these weird herbs?
 How do I know they’re safe and effective?

 The science of Chinese herbal medicine is supported by thousands of years of research.
 The great sages of herbal medicine used themselves and their patients to test the properties of all the herbs commonly in use today.
 Lots of herbal research has been done in modern times as well, including double-blind, randomized control trials and studies of isolated herbs and their components as well as traditional formulas.